stats

 Example

-hydro.analyze.stats.itemfilter({data: [[dataKept], [dataRemoved]]})
+hydro.analyze.stats.itemfilter({data: [[dataKept], [dataRemoved]]});

-(static) joinarray(data) → {Array.<Object>}
+(static) joinarray(params, args, data) → {Array.<Object>}

 Preprocessing tool for joining arrays for table display.